Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 1. Train with Jupyter notebook
 2. Convert to WebApp with streamlit
 3. Add test & coverage
+4. Dockerize
-4. Hook in CI / CD
+5. Hook in CI / CD